halojasatech/email-template/email_templates/technical_test_info.md

 Dear Candidate

 Regarding on your schedule for Technical Test, This is the time for you to show your creativity and skills to us.
 Please visit this link below and do not share the link or all content related on that link to everyone.
+All instruction will be there.

 Link: [LINK_HERE]